mathieumack/MDev.Dotnet/README.md

 This package let you to confgure some services when your application is deployed with docker on an Azure Container Environment as Container Apps.

 It helps you to configure:
-- Authenication when using Container App Authentication middleware
+- Authentication when using Container App Authentication middleware
 - Configure OpenTelemetry by using Azure Monitor or Dynatrace
 - An async controller that let you to use Dapr as pubsub service from an Azure storage queue or an Azure servicebus